Chapter 31 BWV 98 Was Gott tut, das ist wohlgetan

 Ritornello theme, opening and closing bars.

 And if this is not enough, we discover that the opening two bars have been derived directly from the first phrase of the chorale and the motive in the third bar is borrowed from bar four of the fantasia.
-There can be no doubt that Bach viewed the work as a unified musical entity and not a group of unrelated movements.
+There can be no doubt that Bach viewed this work as a unified musical entity, not a collection of unrelated movements.

 The design of the aria is simplicity itself and one that Bach employs frequently, with certain degrees of latitude.
-The 16-bar ritornello is stated three times, at the beginning, middle and end, consequently separating two vocal blocks, the first of which deals with the injunction to cease weeping and remain patient.
-The second begins with a picture of God’s resoluteness and, for the first time, flowing triplets are woven into the vocal line.
+The 16-bar ritornello is stated three times, at the beginning, middle and end, consequently separating two vocal blocks.
+The first deals with the injunction to cease weeping and remain patient.
+The second begins with a picture of God′s resoluteness and, for the first time, flowing triplets are woven into the vocal line.

 But the movement ends with a reminder of the weeping that we must try to resist but, perhaps, may never ultimately escape.
 There is no avoiding the impact of the final, long melisma on weinen----to weep----just before the end.

-Bach’s ability to subtly colour each phrase by the addition of a single chord or particular turn of the vocal line is the key to his powerfully expressive recitative melodic writing.
+Bach′s ability to subtly colour each phrase by the addition of a single chord or particular twist of the vocal line is the key to his powerfully expressive recitative melodic writing.

-The final movement is an aria for bass, thus ensuring the inclusion of all four voices.
-The unusual decision to omit the final chorale leads us to look a little more closely at this movement.
-One might speculate that Bach may, at other times, have regretted having to end conventionally with a chorale when, as in this case, a more rousing, upbeat finale may have seemed more appropriate.
+The final movement is an aria for bass, thus ensuring the employment of all four voices.
+This raises the obvious question, why is there no closing chorale?
+It was obviously not a matter of available resources.
+The unusual decision to omit the chorale leads us to look a little more closely at this movement.
+One might speculate that Bach may, at other times, have regretted having to end conventionally with a sedate chorale when, as in this case, a more rousing, upbeat finale may have seemed more appropriate.

 That aside, there seems to be no obvious reason why Bach omitted the chorale here.
 Dürr does, however, make the interesting observation that the bass′s opening vocal phrase ′I shall not leave my Jesus′ is an ornamented version of the first phrase of the Keymann hymn set to the same words (p 606/7).
 Thus this movement might be seen to function as both the final aria of the cantata and the conventional closing chorale by simply combining them contrapuntally.